 a bronchoscope through your mouth or nose right into your lung to remove sputum or

 tissue.
-You will need to have this procedure with anesthesia and in the hospital.
+You will need to have this procedure with anesthesia and in an outpatient

 If healthcare providers suspect you have TB outside your lungs or another mycobacterial

-infection, they may do tests on urine, cerebrospinal fluid, or tissue samples.
+infection, you may need tests on urine, cerebrospinal fluid, or tissue samples.
 Tests

 may also be done on other body fluids.

 A phlegm culture doesn't pose any risks.
 A blood sample may be needed.
 Taking a blood

 sample with a needle carries risks that include bleeding, infection, bruising, or

 feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation

 or pain.
 Afterward, the site may be slightly sore.